Objective (optics): Objective pupil diameter

+where $f_{tube}$ is the tube lens focal length.
+Tube lens focal lengths vary by manufacturer: Leica and Nikon typically use 200 mm, Olympus uses 180 mm, and Zeiss uses 165 mm.

 Cover thickness

 Particularly in biological applications, samples are usually observed under a glass cover slip, which introduces distortions to the image.
 Objectives which are designed to be used with such cover slips will correct for these distortions, and typically have the thickness of the cover slip they are designed to work with written on the side of the objective (typically 0.17 mm).

 In contrast, so called "metallurgical" objectives are designed for reflected light and do not use glass cover slips.

 The distinction between objectives designed for use with or without cover slides is important for high numerical aperture (high magnification) lenses, but makes little difference for low magnification objectives.

 Lens design

 Basic glass lenses will typically result in significant and unacceptable chromatic aberration.
 Therefore, most objectives have some kind of correction to allow multiple colors to focus at the same point.
 The easiest correction is an achromatic lens, which uses a combination of crown glass and flint glass to bring two colors into focus.
 Achromatic objectives are a typical standard design.

 In addition to oxide glasses, fluorite lenses are often used in specialty applications.
 These fluorite or semi-apochromat objectives deal with color better than achromatic objectives.
 To reduce aberration even further, more complex designs such as apochromat and superachromat objectives are also used.

 All these types of objectives will exhibit some spherical aberration.
 While the center of the image will be in focus, the edges will be slightly blurry.
 When this aberration is corrected, the objective is called a "plan" objective, and has a flat image across the field of view.